cloudflare/cloudflare-docs/content/durable-objects/reference/websockets.md

 ## WebSocket Hibernation

-The WebSockets API allows a Durable Object that is not currently running an event handler (such as handling a WebSocket message, HTTP request, or [alarms](/durable-objects/api/alarms/)) to be removed from memory while keeping its WebSockets connected ("hibernation").
+The WebSocket Hibernation API allows a Durable Object that is not currently running an event handler (such as handling a WebSocket message, HTTP request, or [alarms](/durable-objects/api/alarms/)) to be removed from memory while keeping its WebSockets connected ("hibernation").

+{{<Aside type="note">}}

+Hibernation is only supported when a Durable Object acts as a WebSocket server.
+Outgoing WebSockets cannot be hibernated.

+{{</Aside>}}

 A Durable Object that hibernates will not incur billable [Duration (GB-sec) charges](/durable-objects/platform/pricing/).
 For applications with many long-lived Durable Objects and periodic WebSocket messages or events, using WebSocket Hibernation can measurably reduce billable duration.